Potcake dog: Overpopulation and rescue efforts

-Additional rescue programs exist in Puerto Rico and Saint Croix.
+Additional rescue programs exist in Puerto Rico (the Sato Project) and Saint Croix.

 Notable dogs

 A potcake dog named Amigo is the mascot of the Humane Society of Grand Bahama and the BEKIND Campaign, a collaboration with the HSUS to bring greater attention to animal welfare issues.
 He was also an Ambassador of Hope for homeless animals until his death due to cancer in 2007.
 Amigo has appeared on MSNBC, Fox News, and CNN, and received the Ambassador of Goodwill and Hollywood Life Breakthrough of the Year 2007 awards.
 In 2009, he was one of four potcake dogs honoured in a series of commemorative stamps.

-Potcake dogs Daisy and Dusty, born in Providenciales and owned by Andy LoCascio, are trained to locate fish through scent on the water and distant cries of feeding sea birds.
-They have been featured on television and in magazines, including Northeast Boating Magazine.